Log in Sign up

 X-ray Radiation in Art History

 The ability of X-rays to penetrate and create fluorescence is also used to study paintings.
 What lies beneath the top layer of paint can reveal a great deal about the history of the artwork’s creation.
-For example, the unique qualities of an artist’s work can often be found in the skilful application of multiple layers of paint.
+For example, the unique qualities of an artist’s work can often be found in the skillful application of multiple layers of paint.
 Additionally, understanding the structure of a painting’s layers is crucial when selecting the most appropriate storage conditions.
 X-ray radiation is indispensable for this purpose, allowing us to look beneath the surface layers of an image without causing any harm.

 Important developments in this field include new methods specialized for working with artworks.
 The macroscopic fluorescence method is a variant of X-ray fluorescence analysis well-suited for visualizing the distribution structure of key elements, mainly metals, over areas of approximately 0.5–1 square meters or more.
 On the other hand, X-ray laminography, a variant of computed X-ray tomography, is promising for obtaining images of individual layers of a painting and is more suitable for studying flat surfaces.
 These methods can also be used to analyze the chemical composition of the paint layers, which allows for dating the canvas and detecting forgeries.